erikw/vim-keybindings-everywhere-the-ultimate-list/README.md

     map ctrl+shift+w>shift+j move_window down
     map ctrl+shift+w>shift+k move_window up

-    # Create a new window splitting the space used by the existing one so that
+    # Create a new window, splitting the space used by the existing one so that
     # the two windows are placed one above the other
     map ctrl+shift+w>s launch --location=hsplit

-    # Create a new window splitting the space used by the existing one so that
+    # Create a new window, splitting the space used by the existing one so that
     # the two windows are placed side by side
     map ctrl+shift+w>v launch --location=vsplit